⚠️ Looking for 10DLC costs / fees? Head to our dedicated article on 10DLC Fees and Charges.

-10DLC helps to protect customers from unwanted spam, while allowing businesses to better connect with their customers.
-This change will also improve deliverability because 10DLC allows for higher messaging throughput than traditional long code messaging.
+10DLC helps protect customers from unwanted spam while allowing businesses to better connect with their customers.

 What is 10 DLC?